corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapp-advanced-concepts.md

 The process described above may appear surprising and complex.
 Nodes have CorDapps installed anyway, so why does the code need to also be attached to the transaction?
 Corda is designed to ensure that the validity of any transaction does not depend on any node specific setup and should always return the same result, even if the transaction is verified in 20 years when the current version of the CorDapps it uses will not be installed on any node.
-This attachments mechanism ensures that given the same input - the binary representation of a transaction and its back-chain, any node is and will be able to load the same code and calculate the exact same result.
+This attachment mechanism ensures that given the same input - the binary representation of a transaction and its back-chain, any node is and will be able to load the same code and calculate the exact same result.

 Another surprise might be the fact that if every state has its own governing code then why can’t we just verify individual transitions independently?
 This would simplify a lot of things.
-The answer is that for a trivial case like swapping `Apples` for `Oranges` where the two contracts might not care about the other states in the transaction, this could be a valid solution.
-But Corda is designed to support complex business scenarios.
+The answer is that for a trivial case like swapping `Apples` for `Oranges` where the two contracts might not care about the other states in the transaction, this could be a valid solution, but Corda is designed to support complex business scenarios.
 For example the `Apples` contract logic can have a requirement to check that Pink Lady apples can only be traded against Valencia oranges.
 For this to be possible, the `Apples` contract needs to be able to find
 `Orange` states in the `LedgerTransaction`, understand their properties and run logic against them.
 If apples and oranges were loaded in separate classloaders then the `Apples` classloader would need to load code for `Oranges` anyway in order to perform those operations.